LanceNorskog/deep-scurve/image_processing.md

 In a previous notebook, we demonstrated the concept of rearranging a matrix along the Hilbert Space-Filling Curve.
 In this notebook we will explain how to apply this operation to image processing.
 We will show how the self-similarity property of the Hilbert curve gives a very useful approach to sampling sections of an image, in particular to the way image processing works in deep learning.

 Note that there are many space-filling curves.
 Empirical research has shown that the Hilbert curve is the best for our purposes.
+(See Appendix for links to research on this.)

 ## Hilbert space-filling curves as a matrix function